Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 #### Un-physical problems (no physical analogue)

 We often use physical analogues to address complex biological and social problems.
 Examples include the brain and neurological function as a "computer", "velocity" of spent money, "jet engines" that propel organisms through water or air, or "gas" models of social interactions.
 But how physical are these systems, and do analogues provide insight?
-Or further, even if the physical analogy does hold, to what extent; is the physical analogue only modeling or speaking to a fraction of the situation, and not the whole?
+Even if the physical analogy does hold, to what extent is the physical analogue only modeling or speaking to a fraction of the structure in our system relative to a holistic view?
+This was discussed earlier in the difficult of quantify section.
+UN-physical problems pose a unique challenge in this respect: the structure is not merely transient, but reliant on a global view in space and time.
+Therefore, a subset of un-physical problems are those that cannot be easily be abstracted into computational form.

-To understand this, we can contrast phenomena that are psychophysical versus phenomena that are metaphysical.
+Returning to the issue of physical versus non-physicl systems, we can contrast phenomena that are psychophysical versus phenomena that are metaphysical.
 Psychophysical phenomena are interactions between the human perceptual system and regularities that result from physical features of the stimulus.
 By contrast, metaphysical phenomena are thise which cannot be mapped to physical properties such as light or surfaces.

 It may also be that such metaphors rest on systems that are easy to quantify and symbolize.
 Systems with discrete parts, consistent outputs, and deterministic behaviors fall into such a category.